Selçuk İnan

 Selçuk İnan (/tr/ born 10 February 1985) is a Turkish professional football manager and former player who played as a midfielder.
-Known for his vision, passing range, leadership, and set-piece ability, İnan is regarded as one of the finest Turkish midfielders of his generation.

 He began his career with Dardanelspor before playing for Manisaspor and rising to prominence at Trabzonspor.
 In 2011, he joined Galatasaray, where he became a key figure over nine seasons, winning four Süper Lig titles, three Turkish Cups, and five Turkish Super Cups, while serving as team captain for several years.
 Internationally, İnan earned over 60 caps for the Turkey national team and was instrumental in helping Turkey qualify for UEFA Euro 2016 with a decisive free-kick goal against Iceland.
 Following his retirement from playing in 2020, İnan served as assistant manager at Galatasaray under Fatih Terim between 2020 and 2022.
 He then began his managerial career as head coach, taking charge of Kasımpaşa and Gaziantep, and is currently the manager of Kocaelispor.

-İnan was a central midfielder known for his technical ability, composure on the ball, and tactical intelligence.
-He excelled as a deep-lying playmaker and was renowned for his precise passing and set-piece delivery.
-A natural leader on the pitch, İnan played a crucial role in orchestrating his teams’ build-up play and often contributed with decisive free-kick goals and assists throughout his career.

 Club career

 Early career

 İnan was born in Iskenderun on 10 February 1985.
 By the age of 14, he was spotted by scouting agents and immediately signed by one of the local clubs, Karaağaçspor.
 His multidimensional style of play and unique footballing mind were soon noticed by Dardanel Spor.
 At professional level, İnan scored his first goal in a league match against Antalyaspor on 1 December 2002, when he was only 17.

 İnan began his professional career as a 14-year-old with Karaağaçspor before signing for Dardanelspor in 2000.
 He played there until his move to Manisaspor in 2005, where he spent three seasons.
 In 2008, İnan signed for Trabzonspor under the management of Ersun Yanal, who had previously coached him at Manisaspor.
 He scored twice against Ankaraspor in his first Süper Lig match with Trabzonspor and later netted the club’s 2,000th league goal in a match against İstanbul BB on 1 November 2008. İnan established a prolific partnership with strikers Umut Bulut and Burak Yılmaz (his former teammate at Manisaspor).
 During İnan’s tenure, Trabzonspor enjoyed its most successful two seasons of the decade, notably finishing as runners-up in the 2010–11 Süper Lig season.